davidjameshumphreys/juxtweb/resources/intro.md

 ### About us

-__JUXT__ is network of experienced IT professionals who specialise in the Clojure programming language coming together to form a software consultancy.
+__JUXT__ is a network of experienced IT professionals who specialise in the Clojure programming language coming together to form a software consultancy.

-We have particular expertise in:
+We have expertise in:

 * Introducing Clojure to large institutions.
 * Building robust systems in Clojure.